Praveen Singh Aron: Professional career

-A practicing lawyer at different High Courts including Delhi High Court and the Supreme Court of India.
-Is running a law firm - Attorneys Associate at Delhi.
-Had been associated with reputed Companies in the Private Sector at senior managerial positions such as Commercial Manager and Dy.
-General Manager etc. and also as Legal Advisor.
+A lawyer practicing at various High Courts, the Delhi High Court, and the Supreme Court of India.
+They manage the law firm Attorneys Associate in Delhi.
+Their previous experience includes roles at private sector companies as Commercial Manager, Deputy General Manager, and Legal Advisor.

 Socio-political career

 Has been actively associate with Jawaharlal Nehru National Youth Centre (A social organization formed under the patronage of late Smt.
 Indira Gandhi, as Chief Patron) with its Head Qtrs. at 219, Rouse Avenue, New Delhi.
 Starting with the post of General Secretary, Bareilly district reached to the positions of U.P.
 State General Secretary, All India Organizing Secretary and as All India General Secretary between 1979-2002.

 He had been in student politics and won several Student Union Elections during school and college education period.
 Had been Bareilly City District General Secretary of NSUI, (1977) and Subsequently General Secretary of Bareilly city youth Congress subsequently until 1979.

 In the year 1988, after being influenced by the pronouncements of Shri.
 V.P.
 Singh, regarding fighting corruption, joined the newly formed Janata Dal along with certain socialist leaders such as Shri Madhu Dandwate, Late Madhu Limaye and Shri Surendra Mohan etc. and was later nominated as National General Secretary of YUVA JANATA DAL.